Nuclei-Software/nuclei-linux-sdk/README.md

 ### Build Freeloader

+> Make sure you have network access to outside world, buildroot will download required packages in build steps.

 *freeloader* is a first stage bootloader which contains *opensbi*, *uboot* and *dtb* binaries, when bootup, it will enable I/D cache and load *opensbi*, *uboot* and *dtb* from onboard norflash to DDR, and then goto entry of *opensbi*.